 Kids who live an active lifestyle experience dramatic benefits above their sedentary (less active) peers.
 This includes having healthier hearts, muscles, bones, and brains and being the right weight for their height.

-“It is proven that physical activity promotes improved brain function, including memory, attention and problem-solving skills,” said Beau Palmer, DO, a pediatrician at Banner Health.
+“It is proven that physical activity promotes improved brain function, including memory, attention and problem-solving skills,” said Beau Palmer, DO, a pediatrician with Banner Children's.
 “Active kids perform better in school, get high-quality sleep and are better behaved with less stress, anxiety and depression.
 In addition, these children have more confidence and higher self-esteem.”

 How much exercise should your child get every day?